dog-broad/3_2-Needs/BCC_Notes/Unit3_Notes.md

    - **Externally Owned Accounts (EOA):** EOAs are controlled by private keys and are used by individuals to send and receive transactions on the Ethereum network.
 Each EOA has a public-private key pair for authentication and cryptographic operations.

    - **Contract Accounts:** Contract accounts hold Ethereum’s smart contract code.
 They are controlled by the rules defined within the contract and are activated whenever they receive a transaction or message from an EOA or another contract.
 Contract accounts have an associated Ether balance used to execute functions within the contract code.

+# Ethereum Virtual Machine (EVM) wallets:

+> _I would suggests actually exploring about these Walltes separately instead of this._

+### 1. MetaMask

+**Overview:**
+MetaMask is a browser extension wallet that allows users to interact with decentralized applications (Dapps) on the Ethereum blockchain directly from their web browser.
+It injects a JavaScript library (web3.js) into web pages, enabling users to securely manage their Ethereum accounts and interact with blockchain-based applications.

+**Key Features:**
+- **User Interface:** MetaMask provides a user-friendly interface within the browser, displaying account balances, transaction history, and options to send and receive ETH and ERC-20 tokens.
+- **Security:** It encrypts private keys and stores them locally in the browser, providing users with control over their keys and funds.
+- **Dapp Integration:** MetaMask seamlessly integrates with various Dapps, allowing users to authorize transactions and interact with smart contracts directly from their browser.
+- **Multi-Network Support:** Besides Ethereum mainnet, MetaMask supports various Ethereum test networks (Rinkeby, Ropsten, etc.) and other EVM-compatible networks like Binance Smart Chain.

+**Ease of Use:** MetaMask is favored for its ease of setup and use, making it accessible for both beginners and experienced users in the crypto space.

+### 2. MyEtherWallet (MEW)

+**Overview:**
+MyEtherWallet (MEW) is an open-source client-side wallet interface that allows users to generate Ethereum wallets and interact with the Ethereum blockchain.
+It operates as a web interface where users can create new wallets, access existing ones, and manage their Ethereum assets securely.

+**Key Features:**
+- **Wallet Creation:** MEW enables users to generate new Ethereum wallets, either online or offline, ensuring flexibility and security during wallet creation.
+- **Offline Transactions:** MEW supports offline transactions, allowing users to generate and sign transactions on an offline device for enhanced security.
+- **Integration with Hardware Wallets:** It supports integration with popular hardware wallets like Ledger and Trezor, providing an additional layer of security for managing private keys.
+- **Token Management:** MEW allows users to manage various ERC-20 tokens directly within the interface, including sending, receiving, and swapping tokens.

+**Community Trust:** MEW has gained a strong reputation in the Ethereum community for its security practices and user empowerment through open-source development.

+### 3. Coinbase Wallet

+**Overview:**
+Coinbase Wallet is a mobile-based cryptocurrency wallet that supports Ethereum and various other cryptocurrencies.
+Initially known as Toshi, it was rebranded to Coinbase Wallet and serves as an extension of the Coinbase exchange platform, providing users with decentralized wallet capabilities.

+**Key Features:**
+- **Integration with Coinbase:** Users can link their Coinbase accounts to Coinbase Wallet, enabling easy transfers of assets between the exchange and the wallet.
+- **Security:** Coinbase Wallet emphasizes security, with private keys stored securely on the user's device and encrypted using Secure Enclave technology on supported devices.
+- **Dapp Browser:** Similar to MetaMask, Coinbase Wallet includes a Dapp browser that allows users to interact with Ethereum-based applications directly from their mobile device.
+- **ERC-20 Token Support:** It supports a wide range of ERC-20 tokens, allowing users to store and manage both Ethereum and compatible tokens within the same wallet interface.

+**User Base:** Coinbase Wallet benefits from its association with Coinbase, appealing to users who prefer seamless integration between exchange and wallet services.